Project V: Caterham confirms it's working with Yamaha on 2026-bound production version

 What’s underneath then?

-The Project V uses a 200kW motor on the rear axle and pairs it with a 55KWh battery.
+The Project V concept debuted in 2023 with a 200kW motor on the rear axle and pairs it with a 55KWh battery.
 The 0-62mph takes 4.5 seconds before a top speed of 143mph, and Caterham engineers have targeted a WLTP range of 249miles.
-Charging from 20-80% should take just 15 minutes provided you have a 150kW charger, and it’s also possible to have the Caterham in a 2+1 or 2+2 configuration.
+Charging from 20-80 per cent should take just 15 minutes provided you have a 150kW charger, and it’s also possible to have the Caterham in a 2+1 or 2+2 configuration.

 Caterham Project V

-After reveal, the Caterham Project V will now undergo a feasibility study, as the brand weighs up and formulates a business case for the new lightweight EV.
+After reveal, the Caterham Project V has been undergoing feasibility studies, as the brand weighs up and formulates a business case for the new lightweight EV.
 Cost-saving has been considered even in the concept, but there will now be an even greater focus on making the car as easy to to produce as possible.

 Caterham’s new chief designer will also play a key role in the road to production: ‘I’m like a custodian of the shape,’ Jannarelly told CAR at Goodwood.
 ‘I need to make sure this shape will go into production.’